-The consultation timeline outlines the State Government’s comprehensive and ongoing consultation process with Traditional Owners; pastoral, fishing and mining industry; conservation organisations; interest holders and all levels of government.
-There is flexibility with the design of Plan for Our Parks.
-Through the consultation process, specific proposals, boundaries and management approaches will be developed.
-Download the consultation timeline below.
+The State Government is continuing a comprehensive consultation process for Plan for Our Parks with traditional owners; pastoral, fishing and mining industry; conservation organisations; interest holders and all levels of government.
+Through the consultation process, specific proposals, boundaries and management approaches have been developed.

 Regions in focus

 Plan for Our Parks spans the State, from the Kimberley region in the north to the South Coast.
 Find out more about the proposed new and expanded parks, including regional maps.